icaros-usc/overcooked_env_gen/README.md

 # Overcooked-AI-PCG

-Overcooked-AI-PCG is a Procedural Content Generation project aimining to create Overcooked game levels that would result in diverse behaviors while a human and an AI agent play cooperatively in the environment.
+The Overcooked-AI-PCG procedural content generation project aims to create Overcooked game levels that result in diverse behaviors while a human and an AI agent play cooperatively in the generated environment.

 This repository contains the source code for the paper:
 "On the importance of environments in Human-Robot Coordination".
 Matthew Fontaine*, Ya-Chuan Hsu*, Yulun Zhang*, Bryon Tjanaka and Stefanos Nikolaidis.
 RSS 2021.